-Deflection-basin related indices are indices that are computed from two or more measured deflections .
+Deflection-basin related indices are indices that are computed from two or more measured deflections.
 One of the widely used indices with the FWD is SCI300, which is the difference between the deflection under the applied load (i.e., D0) and the deflection 300 mm (12 in.) from the applied load (i.e., D300), shown in Equation 3.

-SCI300 = D0 - D300
+$$SCI300 = D0 - D300 (3)$$

 The SCI300 can also be calculated from TSD measurements using the calculated deflections.
 However, it is very important to point out that while the TSD and FWD both attempt to measure the same metric-pavement structural condition-they are different in how they apply the load and record the pavement response.
-Although the SCI300 (or any other parameter) obtained from each device would qualitatively agree and have similar trends, quantitatively the two devices will, in general, give different results.
-Therefore, while this document compares and contrasts FWDand TSD-based indices, the reader is advised to focus on trends and not the magnitudes (furthermore, the time difference between the two sets of FWD and TSD measurements is more than 7 years).
-An important consequence of the two devices not giving the same quantitative values is that thresholds based on FWD-derived indices are not directly applicable to TSDderived indices.
+Since at the time of the report FWD data are not accessible for the TSD tested sections in Georgia, reader is referred to the summary report (Katicha et al. 2017) for the comparison between FWD and TSD.
+Note that although the SCI300 (or any other parameter) obtained from each device would qualitatively agree and have similar trends, quantitatively the two devices will, in general, give different results.
+Therefore, while this document compares and contrasts FWD- and TSD-based indices, the reader is advised to focus on trends and not the magnitudes.
+An important consequence of the two devices not giving the same quantitative values is that thresholds based on FWD-derived indices are not directly applicable to TSD-derived indices.
 The fact that the TSD does not give the same quantitative results as the FWD does not mean either device is not accurate.
-The accuracy of the TSD has been investigated by Rada et al. (2016), that validated TSD measurements with "ground truth" measurements performed on instrumented pavements.
+The accuracy of the TSD has been investigated by Rada et al. (2016) that validated TSD measurements with "ground truth" measurements performed on instrumented pavements.

 In addition to SCI300, there are a large number of deflection-basin related indices that have been proposed by researchers; listing these indices is beyond the scope of this report.
 The interested reader is referred to Table 44 of Rada et al. (2016), where 75 indices, which were evaluated in that study, are listed.
 Although the number of indices is quite large, most are so highly correlated (some almost identical) that essentially only a small number of the indices are needed to meet the objectives of this effort.
-For this pooled fund study, the SCI300 and DSI, have been selected and reported.
+For this pooled fund study, the SCI300 and Deflection Slope Index (DSI), have been selected and reported.
 DSI, shown in Equation 4, was recommended by Rada et al. (2016), and is the difference between the deflection at 100 mm (4 in.) from the applied load and the deflection at 300 mm (12 in.) from the applied load.

-$$DSI = D100 - D300$$ (4)
+$$DSI = D100 - D300 \tag{4}$$